LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-user-guide-standard.md

 Dashboards in Report Builder are saved in folders.
 The available folders are as follows:

 * **Shared reports -** dashboards saved here are visible to all the users in the account.

-  **- Predefined dashboards**: All available predefined dashboards.
+* **Predefined dashboards**: All available predefined dashboards.

-  **- My account**: Reports that have been designed specifically for your account, created by you, other users in the account or by the LP account team.
+* **My account**: Reports that have been designed specifically for your account, created by you, other users in the account or by the LP account team.

-  **- Analytics RB reporting**: Customized dashboards created by LP for brands with a customization package.
+* **Analytics RB reporting**: Customized dashboards created by LP for brands with a customization package.
 All users eligible for receiving these customized reports will have view access to the folder and its dashboards.
 * **My reports -** dashboards saved here are visible only to the user who created the dashboard.

 ## LiveEngage predefined dashboards